Hive2Hive/Hive2Hive/README.md

 ## Features & Advantages

 Hive2Hive offers the same basic functionality known from popular synchronization services. (e.g., [Dropbox](http://www.dropbox.com))
-On top of that, Hive2Hive provides additional features such as security or versioning.
+On top of that, Hive2Hive provides additional features such as security and versioning.

-- File Synchronization (folder based)
+- File Synchronization
 - File Sharing
 - File Versioning (including conflict detection)
-- File Observation (automated, configurable)
+- File Watchdog / change detection (automated, configurable)
 - Security (configurable, [see more](http://hive2hive.com/security-aspects/))
-  - Encryption of files and network communication
+  - Encryption of files
+  - Encryption of messages
   - Authenticity of data and messages
-- Users may use multiple clients (simulatenously)
+- Users can use multiple clients (simulatenously)
-- Multiple users may use the same machine (simultaneously)
+- Multiple users can use the same machine (simultaneously)

 **Using the Hive2Hive library is very simple and has several advantages:**
 - P2P Decentralization